modestat/graduate-portfolio/src/pages/readme.md

 *********************************
 ISSUES:
 if i click on one project and the i want to go back to seing all projects i get redirected ot home page instead of project list

+TODO: actually figure out how props are wokring and my compoennts because im getting lost!!!